Astrophysics Major and Minor

 17-20 units of required upper division courses

-Undergraduates wishing to minor in Astrophysics must complete the following courses:
+Undergraduates wishing to minor in Astrophysics must complete the following courses (check the course catalog for class descriptions):

 Astro 120